jwdev42/xtagger/docs/cli.md

 ##### invalid
 If *invalid* is set, only files that don't have a valid record will be tagged.
 If a file already has a valid record, it will be skipped.
 ### command untag
-    xbackup untag CONSTRAINT for PATHS
+    xtagger untag CONSTRAINT for PATHS
 #### tag-specific nonterminals
     CONSTRAINT := { all | invalid | NAMES [ if invalid ] }
 ##### all